310mc/https-310mc.github.io-tl/source/_posts/feature_scout/true_to_myself_taking_a_step_forward.md

 {% bubble Mitsuru fist %}
 Auntie, do you wanna see them?
 Then I’ll dash off to call them over!

-It’s time to dash-dash to the Starmony Dorm~!
+It’s time to dash-dash to the Seisoukan Dorm~!
 {% endbubble %}

 {% bubble Midori surprised %}